 Rachel has also been appointed as a Skilled Person pursuant to s166 FSMA 2000.
-Her expertise in the sphere of regulatory issues has led her to advise in connection with matters involving numerous regulatory bodies, including the Financial Conduct Authority, the Payment Services Regulator, the Insolvency Service of the Department for Business, Innovation and Skills, the National Crime Agency and the Financial Reporting Review Panel to name but a few.
-Particular areas of regulatory compliance include market abuse / insider dealing, mis-selling, suitability / appropriateness, AML, market manipulation, systems and controls, treating customers fairly and transaction reporting.
+Her expertise in the sphere of regulatory issues has led her to advise in connection with matters involving numerous regulatory bodies, including the Financial Conduct Authority, the Payment Services Regulator, the Insolvency Service of the Department for Business, Innovation and Skills and the National Crime Agency to name but a few.
+Particular areas of regulatory compliance include market abuse / insider dealing, mis-selling, suitability / appropriateness, AML, market manipulation, systems and controls, treating customers fairly, safeguarding, responsible lending and transaction reporting.

 Rachel joined Osborne Clarke LLP in January 2017, having previously been a partner at King & Wood Mallesons LLP (formerly SJ Berwin) and Gibson Dunn and having trained and qualified at Freshfields in 1997.

 S166 Skilled Person

 Acting as s166 skilled person in relation to the review of misselling of financial products by a bank and consequential losses suffered by customers.

 Representing individuals within a merchant bank in relation to allegations of insider dealing.

 Acting as the s166 FSMA 2000 Skilled Person overseeing HSBC's past business review of its sales of interest rate hedging products.

 Advised the Board of directors of the UK entity, following the discovery of a massive fraud in its German parent, including dealing with the suspension of Wirecard UK's payments licence and the subsequent wind-down of the business.